Anshul619/HLD-System-Designs/src/DesignComponents/Angular8.md

 This ensures systematic workflow and performance improvements.

 # What is the usage of Wildcard Route in Angular 8?
-- In Angular 8, the Wildcard Router is used to set a route when the requested URL doesn't match any router paths.
+- In Angular 8, the `Wildcard Route` is used to set a route when the requested URL doesn't match any router paths.
 - After using the Wildcard Router, the set route matches to every URL as an instruction to get a clear client-generated view.
 - This Wildcard route always comes last as it needs to perform its task at the end only.
 - So, the Wildcard Router is mainly used to define the route of the pages in Angular 8.